IronicResearch/lf3000-brio/Lightning/readme.txt

    a) Right click on the top level project and select the "Properties" menu
    b) Select the "C/C++ Make Project" item
    c) On the "Make Builder" tab, uncheck "Use default"
-   d) In "Build command", enter "scons -k emulation=t" if you are running the
+   d) In "Build command", enter "scons -k type=emulation" if you are running the
       emulation target.
 If you are running on the actual hardware, enter "scons runtests=f deploy_dir=</path/to/your/nfsroot/>".
 Your nfsroot is
 	  wherever you chose to untar the nfsroot, probably /home/lfu/nfsroot/.